Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 Final Thoughts

 How do you feel about Latin deponent and semi-deponent verbs?
 A bit better?
-Let me know in the comments if you have any questions.
+The number 1 thing to remember is that when in doubt, assume the verb is being used actively.

 Thank you so much for all the informative posts.
 I am studying Latin in Cambodia, to keep my brain occupied (and take my mind off troublesome students!)
 Everything you send me is so useful.